 Trip Duration: 35 minutes

-We were back on the road after half a day exploring Mostar Old Town.
+We were back on the road to explore places to visit near Mostar, after half a day exploring the Mostar Old Town.
 (To enjoy Mostar old town more, it is worth to add one more day to your itinerary there, if you have a longer vacation.)
 We drove through roads surrounded by fertile lands, orchards and vineyards.
 The beautiful, green colored Neretva River, the one that flows through Mostar city, was powerful enough even in late summer to irrigate all the green lands around.
 All the roads we drove through to the Tekija were in good shape.

 Visiting Blagaj Tekija